carlosedp/zio-temporal-hello/Readme.md

 ## Generating GraalVM Native Image config

 GraalVM Native image requires reflected and proxied classes to be declared beforehand.
-This is is eased by the native-image-agent which can be run for each application using the `NATIVEGEN=true` environment variable in the `run` task.
+This is is eased by the native-image-agent which can be run for each application using the `NATIVECONFIG_GEN=true` environment variable in the `run` task.
 This appends to the configs in [./shared/resources/META-INF/native-image](./shared/resources/META-INF/native-image).

-After using new libraries that might require update, run each module as `NATIVEGEN=true ./mill worker.run`, `NATIVEGEN=true ./mill webclient.run`, etc to regenerate the config files.
+After using new libraries that might require update, run each module as `NATIVECONFIG_GEN=true ./mill worker.run`, `NATIVECONFIG_GEN=true ./mill webclient.run`, etc to regenerate the config files.

 Initialization arguments which go into [native-image.properties](./shared/resources/META-INF/native-image/native-image.properties) are not generated automatically.